MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/_audio/index.md

 These headers are used to create Microsoft Windows Driver Model (WDM) audio drivers.
 These drivers control audio hardware that render and capture streams containing audio data.

-To develop Audio drivers, you can use these headers:
+To develop portcls audio drivers, you can use these headers:

  * [bthhfpddi.h](../bthhfpddi/index.md)
  * [dmusicks.h](../dmusicks/index.md)